 Food Cupboard’s 25th Anniversary Celebration featuring Todd Cummings on guitar, Jeff and Ginny presenting Martha Sheehe flowers and a gift certificate to Turkey Hill, and volunteers from all 25 years at The Links at Hemlock Creek, August 26, 2021.

 Do you have a flair for decorating, a passion for design, or color, or flowers?
 Or are you willing to help iron occasionally or water flowers?

-We are always looking for volunteers to help make the church look beautiful, especially during Easter and Christmas seasons, when lilies and poinsettias need extra loving care.
+We are always looking for Parish Friends to help make the church look beautiful, especially during Easter and Christmas seasons, when lilies and poinsettias need extra loving care.

 Contact the office or Rachel Lauck to leave your name, and we will be happy to contact you.

 We have a small team which currently determines the selection of new books for our library, their sorting, display, and organization.

 If you would like to help with this program, please call.

 The annual Parish Picnic brings Parishioners together to enjoy one another’s company while strengthening the Parish community through fellowship in the relaxing atmosphere of a picnic.

 Our 2022 Parish Picnic was held on Sunday, August 28, here at St. Columba in the cafeteria.
 The grilling started after the 10:30 Mass!
 Hamburgers, hotdogs and fried chicken, and paper products were provided.
 And the parish responded with a good crowd which made the event truly one of fellowship.
 Thanks to Rhonda Dougherty and Sue Haile for organizing this year’s picnic.